Iowa City, Iowa: Economy

 Iowa City is home to the University of Iowa Hospitals and Clinics (UIHC), the state's only comprehensive tertiary care medical center.
 The Holden Comprehensive Cancer Center in Iowa City is an NCI-designated Cancer Center, one of fewer than 60 in the country.

 ACT college testing services is headquartered in Iowa City.

-In 2004, Forbes magazine named Iowa City the third Best Small Metropolitan Area in the United States.

-In June 2006, Kiplinger's Personal Finance rated Iowa City No. 10 on its list of the Top 50 Smart Places to Live.

 Top employers

-According to Iowa City's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Iowa City's 2024 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 In the early 1970s, the Old Capitol was renovated and university administrative offices were relocated to Jessup Hall.
 All but one of the major rooms were restored to their appearance when Iowa City was the state capital.
-In November 2001 the cupola caught fire during the renovation of its gold leaf dome.
+In November 2001, the cupola caught fire during the renovation of its gold leaf dome.
 The cupola was destroyed and the building was heavily damaged.
-In 2006, after an extensive restoration, the building re-opened to the public.
+In 2006, after an extensive restoration, the building reopened to the public.
 The building now serves as the Old Capitol Museum, as well as a venue for speeches, lectures, press conferences and performances in the original state senate chamber.

 The Iowa Avenue Literary Walk, a series of bronze relief panels that feature authors' words as well as attribution, is a tribute to the city's rich literary history.
 The panels are visually connected by a series of general quotations about books and writing stamped into the concrete sidewalk.
 All 49 authors and playwrights featured in the Literary Walk have ties to Iowa.

 In November 2008, UNESCO designated Iowa City as the world's third City of Literature, making it a part of the UNESCO Creative Cities Network.
-It was the only American city to receive the honor, until Seattle, Washington was designated a City of Literature in 2017.
+It was the only American city to receive the honor, until Seattle was designated a City of Literature in 2017.

 In 2004, the Old Capitol Cultural District was one of the first Cultural Districts certified by the State of Iowa.
 The district extends from the University of Iowa Pentacrest, south to the Johnson County Courthouse, east to College Green Park, and north into the historic Northside Neighborhood.